Ikura Kushida: Career

+Singles skating career

+Early years

 Kushida began skating in 2012 at the age of four.
 She initially trained at the Howa Sports Land Skating Club in Aichi, where she was coached by Hiroshi Nagakubo, Yoriko Naruse, Miho Kawaume, and Yuko Hongo.
 In 2020, Kushida relocated to Uji, Kyoto to train at the Kinoshita Academy under coaches Mie Hamada, Satsuki Muramoto, and Hiroaki Sato.

 At the 2020 Japanese National Novice Championships, Kushida finished fourth in the novice A category.
 The following season, she would finish twelfth at the 2020–21 Japan Junior Championships.

 Throughout 2021, Kushida tried pairs skating with fellow Kinoshita Academy skater, Sumitada Moriguchi, but the pair split after less than a year together with Kushida electing to focus on singles skating.
 She would go on to compete at the 2021–22 Japan Junior Championships, finishing eighth.

 2022–23 season

 Kushida made her international debut on the Junior Grand Prix at the 2022 JGP Czech Republic, where she won the bronze medal.
 She went on to compete at the 2022–23 Japan Junior Championships, finishing fourth, and was selected to compete at the 2022–23 Japan Senior Championships due to this top eight finish.
 She would place eighth at those championships.

 Kushida finished her season by winning a silver medal at the 2023 International Challenge Cup on the junior level.